Are you looking for ideas to style the wedding china that you so adore? Here are 7 easy steps to get you started with a vintage hutch cabinet.

 Choose the largest of your china pieces to display in your vintage hutch cabinet first.
 For me, it was this large china platter.

 I like the natural look of my vintage pine china cabinet background.
 However, I have seen many old cabinets and hutches with lovely wallpaper backgrounds.
 If you are going for a more formal style, I recommend adding wallpaper as a beautiful option.
-Or brighten it up by painting the background Chantilly Lace White or Simply White.
+You can also brighten it up by painting the background Chantilly Lace White or Simply White.
 It will give your china cabinet a fabulous farmhouse look.

 You may enjoy this post, Romantic Antique Table Setting with Thoughtful Design.